PugazharasanC/React-Notes/react-basics/components/functional-vs-class-components.md

 # When to Use Each? 🤷‍♀️

-**Samantha:** "So, when should I choose one over the other?"
+**Mia:** "So, when should I choose one over the other?"

-**James:** "If you’re building something simple or using lots of hooks, go for Functional Components!
+**Leo:** "If you’re building something simple or using lots of hooks, go for Functional Components!
 They’re powerful and can handle everything a Class Component can do, including complex state management with `useReducer`.
 While Class Components can be handy if you absolutely need lifecycle methods, you'll often find that with hooks, you won’t miss them!" 🎯

 ## Fun Fact! 🎉